Knowledge Hub

 The National Crime Agency lists the following as the most common cyber threats:

 1. Hacking – This is a method to obtain unauthorised access to data.
 This can include gaining access to people’s social media and email accounts.
-Hackers are a force of nature that can bring down rival competitors, and dependant on the extent of the hack, also cause a great extent of reputational damage, it can affect profitability and the potential survival of an organisation.
-One example of a major hack was where a British male was arrested for hacking into Twitter accounts belonging to former President Barack Obama, and other major celebrities.
+Hackers are a force of nature that can bring down rival competitors, and, depending on the extent of the hack, also cause significant reputational damage, which can affect profitability and the potential survival of an organisation.
+One example of a major hack was when a British man was arrested for hacking into Twitter accounts belonging to former President Barack Obama and other prominent celebrities.
 The hacking was for financial gain of more than $100,000 worth of bitcoin.
 It appears that whilst financial gain is a nuisance, it’s still regarded as better than an attack that’s motivated by chaos and destruction

-2. Phishing – This is where clever social engineering entices the user to clink on a link that may download malware or direct them to an unsafe website.
-There are many ways that phishing can be communicated, whether it’s via text message, email or even social media.
-Although, phishing is historically a term that describes attacks via email.
-These emails have the presence of a legitimate email with a legitimate link, sent to the user designed to grant attackers access to the user’s device to control it, install malicious scripts/files, or to extract data such as user personal or financial information.
-Phishing can be extremely dangerous as it can install malware software, which can be used to hold files to ransom, which may not be released until the owner pays, what can be, a substantial amount of money.
+2. Phishing – This is a form of social engineering that entices users to click on a link that may download malware or direct them to an unsafe website.
+Phishing can be communicated in various ways, including via text messages, emails, or social media.
+However, phishing is historically a term that describes attacks via email.
+These emails appear to be legitimate, with a genuine link, sent to the user, designed to grant attackers access to the user’s device, allowing them to control it, install malicious scripts or files, or extract sensitive data, such as the user's personal or financial information.
+Phishing can be extremely dangerous, as it can install malware software that can be used to hold files for ransom, which may not be released until the owner pays a substantial amount of money.

-3. Distributed denial of service (DDoS) – This is a malicious attempt to flood a server or network with internet traffic so it’s practically unworkable.
-Where a cyber criminal launches an attack from a single host, it's called a DoS attack, however, where many systems are used to launch attacks, this is known as a DDoS attack.
-According to NBC News, UK GCHQ (UK Intelligence and Security Agency) used a DDoS attack (according to Edward Snowden leaks) to shut down a chatroom with communications amongst Anonymous hacktivists.
+3. Distributed Denial of Service (DDoS) – This is a malicious attempt to flood a server or network with internet traffic, making it practically unworkable.
+Where a cyber criminal launches an attack from a single host, it's called a DoS attack; however, when many systems are used to launch attacks, this is known as a DDoS attack, according to NBC News, UK GCHQ (UK Intelligence and Security Agency) used a DDoS attack (according to Edward Snowden leaks) to shut down a chatroom with communications amongst Anonymous hacktivists.

-The National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) have jointly written a new threat report providing an analysis of the evolving threat, together with an overview of the practical steps the UK can take together.
+The National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) have jointly published a new threat report, providing an analysis of the evolving threat and an overview of practical steps the UK can take.
 Find out more on the NCSC website.

 The best way to assess cyber risk is to conduct a cyber security risk assessment (CSRA).
-This will help identify, analyse, and evaluate the risks that apply to the line of business, as well as any gaps in the information security procedures, including any technical measures that need implementing to keep data secure.
-An organisation is unable to make any security decision without an assessment of its risks.
-Many have done so but failed as it often leads to excessive cost and a waste of time.
+This will help identify, analyse, and evaluate the risks that apply to the line of business, as well as any gaps in the information security procedures, including any technical measures that need to be implemented to keep data secure.
+An organisation is unable to make any security decision without first assessing its risks.
+Many have attempted to do so, but they often fail, as it usually leads to excessive costs and a waste of time.

-The ISO 27001 is an international information security management system (ISMS) standard.
-This framework of policies and controls is one way to define an organisation's information risk management process and would certainly help in implementing measures to keep hackers as far away as possible.
+The ISO 27001 is an international standard for an information security management system (ISMS).
+This framework of policies and controls is one way to define an organisation's information risk management process.
+It would undoubtedly help in implementing measures to keep hackers as far away as possible.

-There is no doubt that an organisation’s business continuity plan (BCP) should cater for the continuity of activities and services in the event of a cyber attack.
-Good continuity planning should identify every potential risk with a set of speedy solutions to ensure that business can continue as usual.
-After all, the organisation should be ready for any disaster that conforms to the business, to keep it running no matter what problem arises.
+There is no doubt that an organisation’s business continuity plan (BCP) should cater for the continuity of activities and services in the event of a cyber attack, especially given the potential legal consequences of a cyber attack on operations and compliance.
+Good continuity planning should identify every potential risk with a set of speedy solutions to ensure that the business can continue as usual.
+After all, the organisation should be ready for any disaster that may affect the company, to keep it running no matter what problem arises.
 Our solicitors are specialists in their field and will be able to help identify your risks and how to manage them.
-They can assist in drafting your BCP taking into account, the size and nature of the business and any risks that may follow from your risk assessment(s).
+They can assist in drafting your BCP, taking into account the size and nature of the business and any risks that may follow from your risk assessment(s).

-Negligence or human error - both are typical scenarios and unfortunate, but it happens in real life.
+Negligence or human error - both are typical scenarios and unfortunate, but they happen in real life.
 However, who is liable?
-Unfortunately, it is the organisation, most of the time.
+Unfortunately, it is often the organisation.
 So, it’s of the utmost importance to factor in these threats in any cyber security risk assessment and continuity planning.
-At times, it’s pure ignorance or lack of training which is the reason an employee may click on a phishing link or browse risky websites.
-Both incur threat to the organisation.
-It’s therefore essential that there is regular training on cyber risk and what employees can do to prevent cyber attacks.
-Controls can be put in place such as role-based access, escalated approval for certain processing of data, but in the end, an organisation should have appropriate cyber insurance just in case something goes wrong.
+At times, it’s pure ignorance or a lack of training that leads an employee to click on a phishing link or browse risky websites.
+Both pose a threat to the organisation.
+It’s therefore essential that there's regular training on cyber risk and what employees can do to prevent cyberattacks.
+Controls can be implemented, such as role-based access and escalated approval for specific data processing.
+Still, ultimately, an organisation should have appropriate cyber insurance in case something goes wrong.

-When it comes to rogue employees, this has been subject to much speculation, especially in light of the Morrison’s case.
-Some organisations find the ruling in the Morrison’s case as helpful precedent regarding whether they need to respond to the behaviour of a rogue employee.
-The Supreme Court ruled in favour of Morrison’s, stating it could not be held liable when their disgruntled employee uploaded payroll data of thousands of employees to a publicly accessible website.
+When it comes to rogue employees, this has been subject to much speculation, especially in light of Morrison’s case.
+Some organisations find the ruling in Morrison’s case to be a helpful precedent regarding whether they need to respond to the behaviour of a rogue employee.
+The Supreme Court ruled in favour of Morrison’s, stating it could not be held liable when its disgruntled employee uploaded payroll data of thousands of employees to a publicly accessible website.
 The Supreme Court decided that:

 • Disclosure of the data was not sufficiently connected to what the employee was allowed to do in the course of his employment with Morrison’s